jsawaya/eigenframe/README.md

 EigenFrame - a truly extensible architecture for dynamic system integration.

-## EigenFrame app url-request
+## EigenFrame app url

-EigenFrame starts with an app url-request to retrieve the application-level security specifications, and tab-fragments.
+EigenFrame starts with an app url request to enable window security feature, and tab-fragment specifications.

-There are 3 ways to perform an initial EigenFrame url-request:
+There are 3 ways to perform an EigenFrame app url request:
-* launch the EigenFrame app (which uses the default home-url)
+* launch the default EigenFrame app (which uses the default home-url)
-* launch an EigenFrame short-cut (which contains an EigenFrame app url)
+* launch an EigenFrame short-cut (which contains an EigenFrame app url) - see Startup tab for example.
-* or an EigenFrame app can be designed launch the url of another EigenFrame app.
+* or an EigenFrame app can be designed to launch the url of another EigenFrame app.

 The home-url is defined in this eigenframe shared directory file - this
 > /storage/emulated/0/Android/data/com.sawaya.eigenframe/files/home-url.txt